 For more advice on state pensions and child benefit claims contact us here today at THP Chartered Accountants.
 We offer a range accountancy services including wealth management, wills and legacy planning and much more.
-Contact your local office today in Cheam, Chelmsford, Wanstead, Saffron Walden and London City or call us at our head office on 020 8989 5147.
+Contact your local office today in Sutton, Chelmsford, Wanstead, and Saffron Walden or call us at our head office on 020 8989 5147.

 About Karen Jones

 Having worked for one of the world’s largest accountancy firms, Karen Jones uses her tax knowledge and skills to help clients obtain substantial reductions to their tax liabilities.

 With an expanding portfolio of tax clients, Karen enjoys the variety her work brings her and particularly likes working with new businesses and people.
 With a growing number of tax clients, she frequently faces a variety of challenges and relishes the experience she gains as she solves them.